 Create a plan with Human Resources

 Take initiative by developing a process for establishing an Employee Resource Group.
 Making it easy for someone to form a new Employee Resource Group or sign up for an existing one can help encourage membership.
 Work with Human Resources to set up basic guidelines and avenues for organizational support.
 HR representatives can then walk employees through the process of creating a group mission and setting up a meeting plan.

 Provide financial support

 Consider dedicating some of your budget to funding Employee Resource Group events and initiatives.
 Decide on a fair way to distribute funds to each group and create a clear process for group members to access those funds.
 Supporting your employees by directing funds to Employee Resource Groups can be a worthwhile investment in your company’s long term health.

 Assist with documentation

-Help the employees who run Employee Resource Groups document membership and track their progress.
-Provide document management systems to help them meet reporting requirements and measure their impact on the workplace.
-Keep copies of the Employee Resource Group’s paperwork and mission statement in Human Resources so they will be easy to reference as the organization evolves.
+You might consider helping the employees who run Employee Resource Groups document membership and track their progress.
+You can provide document management systems to help them meet reporting requirements and measure their impact on the workplace, or keep copies of the Employee Resource Group’s paperwork and mission statement in Human Resources so they will be easy to reference as the organization evolves.